lorenamelos/Google-Vegan-Itinerary/README.md

-# Vegan Itinerary Planner with LangChain and Google Maps 📍🗺️🌱
+# Vegan Itinerary Planner with LangChain, Google Maps API and Gradio 📍🗺️🌱

 This repository contains a web application that helps users find vegan restaurants and create travel itineraries using LangChain and Google Maps API.
 The application is built with Gradio for the user interface.